MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

 ## Instructions

-### Exercise 1: Configure Azure Files to store profile containers for Windows Virtual Desktop
+### Exercise 1: Configure Azure Files to store profile containers for Azure Virtual Desktop

 The main tasks for this exercise are as follows: